Sparse Signal Recovery via Generalized Entropy Functions Minimization: Introduction

+where $\textnormal{H}(\vx)$ is a nonlinear operator defined as follows: \begin{enumerate}[label=\alph*)] \item $\textnormal{H}_S(\vx)$ preserves the largest $S$ entries of $\vx$ in magnitude and sets the rest to $0$. \item $\textnormal{H}_\lambda(\vx)$ preserves the entries whose magnitude is no less than $\lambda$ and sets the rest to $0$. \end{enumerate} The convergence of IHT is guaranteed provided that the operator norm $\|\vA\|_2$ is less than $1$ \cite{Blumensath2009}.
+IHT can be generalized to recover a row-sparse matrix $\vX$ \cite{JointIHT2011}. \end{itemize} The various pursuit methods and IHT can be further modified under the oblique pursuits framework \cite{OblPs2013} to work with a wider class of measurement matrices. \item Relaxation of the $l_0$ norm $\|\vx\|_0$.

+The relaxed alternative objective functions should be able to quantify the sparsity level of $\vx$ and easy to optimize \cite{SparseMeasure09}.
+A detailed introduction is deferred to section \ref{sec:sparsity_regularizers}. \end{enumerate}

+Here we focus on studying the ``relaxation'' approach that solves the following \emph{unconstrained} recovery problem:

 where $\lambda>0$ is the parameter that balances the trade-off between the data fidelity term $\|\vy-\vA\vx\|_2^2$ and the sparsity regularizer $g(\vx)$.
-The sparse prior information is enforced via the regularizer $g(\vx)$, and a proper $g(\vx)$ is crucial to the success of the sparse signal recovery task: it should favor sparse solutions and make sure the problem $P_g(\vx)$ can be solved efficiently in the mean time.
+The sparse prior is enforced via the regularizer $g(\vx)$.
+A proper $g(\vx)$ is crucial to the success of the sparse signal recovery task: it should favor sparse solutions, and the corresponding problem $P_g(\vx)$ can be solved efficiently.